ainouna/buildsystem/README.md

 3. In directory X, open a terminal.

 4. Execute: "git clone https://github.com/Audioniek/buildsystem ."
 Note
-   the period.
+   the period at the end.

-5. The remaining repositories will cloned automatically during the first build.
+5. The remaining repositories that are needed will cloned automatically during the first build (see point 8).

 6. If not done previously, execute sudo ./prepare-for-bs.sh.
 This will install the missing packages, depending on your Linux distribution.